carapace-finance/credit-default-swaps-contracts/README.md

 3. Declare environment variables

-I encourage you to declare environment variables in your `.bash_profile`(or .zprofile and others) to avoid sharing your credentials accidentally.
-You can also make `.env` file in the root of this repository although I do not recommend it.
+We encourage you to declare environment variables in your `.bash_profile`(or .zprofile and others) to avoid sharing your credentials accidentally.
+You can also make `.env` file in the root of this repository although we do not recommend it.

 ```bash
 export ALCHEMY_API_KEY = <alchemy_api_key>